PSGXerus/PK6/README.md

 	- [ ] Paint
 - [x] Integrating admin access

-## 3. Modifications on the OS
+## 3. Software

-Mods on the OS can be found in [this](documentation/mods.md) document.
+- Modifications on the OS can be found in [this](documentation/mods.md) document.
+- The application development is descibend in [this](documentation/app.md) document.
+- The documentation for the modified bootloader can be found [here](documentation/bootloader.md).

 ## 4. Hardware

-Everything concerning hardware is described in [this](hw/hw.md) document.
+- Everything concerning hardware is described in [this](hw/hw.md) document.

 ## Appendix